signalfx/splunk-otel-java/profiler/README.md

 * Free disk space is too low (< 100MB free)
 * More than 5 minutes worth of JFR files are backed up on disk

-If a recording is already running when this condition is encountered, it will be stopped.
-Later, when the conditions are no longer applicable, then recording will be restarted and the profiler will resume operation.
+If a recording is already running when this condition is met, the recording stops.
+When the conditions are no longer applicable, the recording and the profiler resume operation.

 # FAQ / Troubleshooting